 Sampling points were selected to collect data on main stream segments throughout the watershed.
 Access to sites was a consideration as well as establishment of two separate driving routes.
-The same northern route and southern route were sampled both summers (2018-2019).
+The same northern route and southern route were sampled each summer between 2018 and 2021.
 Streams in each route were sampled the same day every week at approximately the same time for a ten-week period.
-Specific sampling locations are noted on the following page, with a map on pg 5.
+Specific sampling locations are noted on the following page, with a map on page 5.